maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 As the first part of my talk really is a collection of awesome content by Jenny Bryan, I will also show her rules for [naming files](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf).
 What Shakespeare said about [roses](https://en.wikipedia.org/wiki/A_rose_by_any_other_name_would_smell_as_sweet) isn't true when programming. 😅

 Then I'll "introduce" version control.
+I'll first underline that you want to have a back-up of your stuff somewhere no matter how you do it (so even if you do not use git, think of backing things up with a good system!).
 I'll briefly mention some basic git commands, and most importantly, how to run them!
 Here are my preferences:

 -   Using usethis ([`usethis::use_git()`](https://usethis.r-lib.org/reference/use_git.html), [`usethis::use_github()`](https://usethis.r-lib.org/reference/use_github.html), etc.) and gert ([`gert::git_push()`](https://docs.ropensci.org/gert/reference/git_fetch.html)) so that I don't need to leave R.

--   Using RStudio git pane.
+-   Using RStudio git pane to not be too far from the R console.

 -   Using the terminal for commands copy-pasted from somewhere on the web (and for the ones I now know by heart!).

--   Using a git interface like GitKraken for more complicated stuff... which I haven't really ever fully explored, actually.
+-   Using a git interface like GitKraken (or the editor VSCODE that has a good git integration) for more complicated stuff... which I haven't really ever fully explored, actually.

 I'll share links to my favorite git resources that I send to anyone who asks (or doesn't ask):